 Your petition may ask for a senior council officer to give evidence at an open public meeting about something for which the officer is responsible as part of their job.
 For example, your petition may ask a senior council officer to explain progress on an issue, or to explain the advice given to elected members to enable them to make a particular decision.
-If your petition contains at least 750 signatures, the relevant senior officer will be required to give evidence at the most appropriate overview and scrutiny committee.
+If your petition contains at least 750 signatures, the relevant senior officer will be required to give evidence at Scrutiny Committee.
 Depending on the circumstances, the request to hear evidence from an officer may still be satisfied even if fewer that 750 signatures are received.
-A list of the senior staff that can be called to give evidence can be found on the Council's website: http://www.burnley.gov.uk/managers